bradleyq/stable_player_display/README.md

 ## Limitations

-- Use only with `item_display`.
+- Use only with `item_display` entities.
 - **Do NOT modify the Rotation[1]** NBT (pitch) of any bone in the model.
 - The model cannot be loaded from more than 512 meters **vertical distance** from the player (unlimited horizontal range).
 - If using `transformation.translation[1]` for animations, subtract the required y-offset (if you are using AJ, the script handles this).
-- Will only be updated for **Minecraft Vanilla**, if it breaks in a moded client I won't fix it.
+- Will only be updated for **Minecraft Vanilla**, if it breaks in a modded client, you are out of luck.

 ## Use Modes

 ### Raw Item Displays

-If you want to summon item displays, use the following commands (it is recommended to use a function):
+If you want to manually summon item displays, use the following commands (it is recommended to use a function):

 ```
 summon minecraft:item_display ~ ~1.4 ~ {Tags:["head"],item_display:"thirdperson_righthand",view_range:0.6f,transformation:{translation:[0.0f,0.0f,0.0f],left_rotation:[0.0f,0.0f,0.0f,1.0f],scale:[1.0f,1.0f,1.0f],right_rotation:[0.0f,0.0f,0.0f,1.0f]}}